Last updated on December 5, 2025

 Bury in Books | Illustration by Zoltan Boros

-Collectors, traders, and competitive players.
-While we all have different reasons to enjoy Magic, we all like to take care of our collection.
+Collectors, traders, and competitive players all have different reasons to enjoy Magic, yet one similarity is that we all like to take care of our collections.
 One of the best ways to protect your collection and show it off at the same time is a binder, and believe me when I say that you’ve got tons of options.

 With so many types of binders out there of varying quality and style, you’re probably wondering which is the best one for you.
 You’re in luck!
-That’s what I’m going to help you out with today.
+That’s what I help you out with today.

-We’ll go over all that you need to consider when looking for the right binder for your precious cardboard, and hopefully set you on the right path to finding exactly what you need.
+I go over all that you need to consider when you look for the right binder for your favorites and foils, and set you on the path to find exactly what you need.

-Zipfolio offers good protection from most of the worries you might have about your collection and has a zipper to make sure that your cards don’t accidentally spill everywhere while you’re traveling.
-There are different sizes available ranging from 4 pockets to 12 pockets so you can get exactly what you need based on what you’re planning to use them for.
+Zipfolio offers good protection from most of the worries you might have about your collection and has a zipper to keep unwanted stuff out and ensure your cards don’t accidentally spill everywhere.
+The 16-pocket version has 20 pages for a capacity of 320 cards.
+There are different sizes available ranging from 4 pockets to 12 pockets so you can get exactly what you need based on how you use them.

 Binder Buyer’s Guide